0n1yD00M/google-data-analytics-cyclistic-case-study/README.md

-# google-data-analytics-cyclistic-case-study
+# About google-data-analytics-cyclistic-case-study

-Capstone project for the Google Data Analytics Professional Certificate.
-This project focused analyzing Cyclistic (fictional bikeshare company) bike rides from July 2023 - July 2024 in the City of Chicago.
+This is the capstone project I selected to complete for my Google Data Analytics Professional Certificate.
+This project is focused on analyzing Cyclistic (fictional bike-share company) bike rides from July 2023 - July 2024 in the City of Chicago.
+Please refer to the full instructions and requirements for this project in ORIGINAL_Option-1_How-does-a-bike-shared-navigate-speedy-success.pdf.